Skip to main content

 Play in Codesandbox

-Any React Hook can be registered as a store and shared across components.
+Any React hook can be used as a store and shared across components.

 useProduct.ts